RIVACON/RiVaPy/docs/source/developer_guide.rst

 Developer Guide
 ================================
 This section contains some rules and best practices developers for rivapy should consider.
 It is not meant to be a strict rule set and there may be good reasons why someone decides to deviate from some rule.
 But please think about the points here when developing.
-And if you think one of the rules should be modified or deleted, just rais an issue ;-)
+And if you think one of the rules should be modified or deleted, just raise an issue ;-)

 Styleguide
 -------------------------------